AWegnerGitHub/awegnergithub.github.io-content/2023_10_12_python_join_vs_concat.md

 ## The Problem

-Here's a somewhat contrivied example to demonstrate a problem.
+Here's a somewhat contrived example to demonstrate a problem.
 I need to create a string with the word `word` 100,000 times.
 What's the fastest way to generate this string?
 I could use string concatenation (simply `+` the strings to one another).
 I could [`join`][1] a list with 100,000 items.

 My proposed code for this example is below